louisejgoldblatt/isla-vista-housing-study/README.md

 A spatial research and stratified random sampling project designed to study tenant-reported housing conditions across Isla Vista, California.

-## Project Overview

-This project develops a sampling framework for a tenant-centered study of housing conditions in Isla Vista.
-The goal is to collect geographically representative survey data while reducing clustering and selection bias.

-The study focuses on tenant-reported experiences including housing conditions, utilities, landlord responsiveness, and overall housing satisfaction.

 ## Project Status

 **In Progress — 2026**